Interactive Fountain Plaza

 In 2012, the City of Tampa hired a consultant team to assist in developing the conceptual plan into a built reality.
 Through a lengthy process of meetings, reviews and discussions, the team developed a Master Plan which was approved by the City Administration in February 2013.
 The plan shows improvements to occur with funding that is currently in place to proceed with construction.

-The project is currently under review by the Department of Housing and Urban Development as part of the grant award.
-As part of the Section 106 process, HUD, along with the Tampa Housing Authority, will determine the appropriate mitigation of the "Bro Bowl."
+The project has been reviewed by the Department of Housing and Urban Development as part of the grant award.